beanbaginc/diffx/docs/index.rst

 each other (get it?), then read :ref:`problems-with-diffs`.

 If you want to get your hands dirty, check out the :ref:`diffx-spec`.

+See :ref:`example DiffX files <spec-diffx-examples>` to see this in action.

 Other questions?
 We have a :ref:`FAQ <faq>` for you.